A Globalized Approach

 The Society for Conservation Biology (SCB) is a non-profit, 501(c)(3) organization dedicated to facilitating, promoting, and advancing the scientific study and conservation of biological diversity.
 While our historical roots were founded in the field of biology, we recognize that conservation in today’s complex world requires a globalized approach that maximizes collaboration amongst professionals from all fields.
 With more than 4,000 members worldwide, professionals, students, organizations, and supporters collaborate together in a way that transcends borders to advance the SCB vision and mission.

-The Society for Conservation Biology envisions a world where people understand, value, and conserve the diversity of life on Earth.
-We envision SCB, a global community of conservation professionals, as a leading scientific voice for the study and conservation of Earth's biological diversity.
+The Society for Conservation Biology (SCB) envisions a world where people understand, value, and conserve the diversity of life on Earth.
+We envision SCB, a globally diverse, equitable, and inclusive community of professionals, students, organizations, and supporters, as a leading voice for the scientific study and conservation of Earth's biological diversity.

 The Society for Conservation Biology advances the science and practice of conserving Earth's biological diversity.

 The Society for Conservation Biology holds these values:

 - There is intrinsic value in the natural diversity of organisms, the complexity of ecological systems, and the resilience created by evolutionary processes.

 - Human-caused extinctions and the destruction and loss of function of natural ecosystems are unacceptable.

 - Maintaining and restoring biological diversity are individual and collective responsibilities of humans.